 MSR has designed this shelter with long-term durability in mind.
 The polyurethane/silicone coating is not only good for longevity, this proprietary Xtreme Shield is also necessary for all-weather protection in a single-walled shelter.
-Testing over the last four months has shown no premature wear, and all stitching and components are in excellent condition.
+Testing over the last eight months has shown no premature wear, and all stitching and components are in excellent condition.
 Corners, stake out points, etc. are all reinforced well, which should contribute toward long shelter lifespan.
 Manufacturing is superbly constructed, falling in-line with the quality known and expected from MSR products.

 Wind testing the Front Range shelter near home during the COVID-19 quarantine

 Many thanks to the people out at MSR for the opportunity to test the Front Range Tarp Shelter for the Trailspace Gear Review Corps!

 Ground sleeping with tarp systems is my preferred method of backpacking over the last 4-5 years.
 Many sizes and styles have been used, from the Hilleberg Tarp 5, to traditional rectangular sil-nylon tarps.

 Source: received for testing via the Trailspace Review Corps

 (Sample for testing and review provided by MSR)